 Thank you to everyone who submitted work to the 2019 SETC/Stage Rights Ready to Publish Award.
-After taking in nearly 300 submissions for this year’s contest, we are pleased to announce the finalists:
+After taking in nearly 300 submissions for this year’s contest, we are pleased to announce the winner:

 The Girl Who Would be King by Jen O’Connor

 Greenville Tomorrow by Chris Widney

 Join Us for Two Readings at SETC 2019